Code-Institute-Submissions/MS2-MemoryGame-2/README.md

 * A Win-game function that displays the win-game modal when game is completed, and calls the stats function and stoptimer function.

-* A function that handles clicked cards, applies flip animation, plays audio reveals backface and adds card content to openedCards array.
+* A function that handles clicked cards, applies flip animation, plays audio, reveals backface and adds card content to openedCards array.

 ***

 ## User Stories
 As a user, I would like to:

-* See a visually appealing, challenging game!
+* See a visually appealing, intuitive, challenging, fun game!
 * Be able to be 'competitive' and beat my own scores.
 * Click on any card as first card and clicked card should turn.
 * Click any card as second card and clicked card should turn.
-* Be given rewarding feedback when cards match (colour scheme change and sound feedback) and cards remain visible.
+* Be given rewarding feedback when cards match (colour change and sound feedback) and cards remain visible.
 * See cards flip back when there is no match, and be given feedback to indicate no match.
 * Know the number of moves I have made so far and how long it has been since I started the game.
 * Get confirmation and performance feedback when the game is finished.
+* Grading system to encourage the user to try to beat own score (eg. success, pass, fail)
 * Have the option to play again, and reset card deck.

 ***